satpalsr/sdk/docs/server.playermanager.md

 The PlayerManager is created internally as a global singleton accessible with the static property `PlayerManager.instance`<!-- -->.

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [PlayerManagerEventPayloads](./server.playermanagereventpayloads.md)

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `PlayerManager` class.

 ## Example